EQEmu/eqemu-docs-v2/docs/categories/installation/install-peq-database-editor.md

 ![Start or Configure Apache](../../../gitbook/assets/start-apache.png)

-{% hint style="success" %}
+!!! info
       If you want to configure Apache auto-start, click on `config` (you will need to exit the control panel and restart as Admin to save the configuration).
-{% endhint %}

 ![Be sure to Save your changes as Administrator](../../gitbook/assets/auto-start-apache.png)